shuxk/shuxk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a final-year PhD student in Computer Science at The University of Hong Kong, where I am very fortunate to be advised by <a href='https://i.cs.hku.hk/~zhiyi/'>Prof. Zhiyi Huang</a>.
-I obtained my bachelor’s degree from <a href='https://iiis.tsinghua.edu.cn/en/yaoclass/'>Yao Class, Tsinghua University</a>.
-My current research interest is online algorithms, algorithmic game theory and fundamental graph algorithms.
+I will join <a href='https://www.mpi-inf.mpg.de/home'>Max Planck Institute for Informatics</a> this year.
+I obtained my PhD degree in Computer Science at The University of Hong Kong, where I was very fortunate to be supervised by Prof. <a href='https://i.cs.hku.hk/~zhiyi/'><b>Zhiyi Huang</b></a>.
+I obtained my bachelor’s degree from <a href='https://iiis.tsinghua.edu.cn/en/yaoclass/'>Yao Class</a>, Tsinghua University.
+I'm currently interested in online algorithms, approximation algorithms, algorithmic game theory and fundamental graph algorithms.

 <br>
 <br>